quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## Header Block Instructions

-HTTP/3 endpoints convert header lists to headers blocks and exchange them inside HEADERS and PUSH_PROMISE frames.
-A decoder interprets header block instructions in order to construct a header list.
+Header blocks contain compressed representations of header lists and are carried in frames on streams defined by the enclosing protocol.
 These instructions reference the static table, or dynamic table in a particular state without modifying it.

-This section specifies the following header block instructions.

 ### Header Block Prefix {#header-prefix}